-Remote OSes fingerprinting has a long history in the computer security community [2, 29, 30, 33].
-Here, we briefly summarize the relevant related works as follows.
+Remote OSes fingerprinting has a long history in the computer security community [2, 30, 31, 34].
+In this section, we briefly summarize the relevant related works as follows.

-TCP/IP header fingerprinting and any information related to application protocols are used to identify the underlying OS running on a remote host either actively or passively [32].
-As we explained in Section I, there are multiple existing tools for both the predominant active and passive OS fingerprinting approaches, where Nmap [33] is one of the most prominent open-source active fingerprinting tools.
-The work presented in [46], SYNSCAN, works in a similar fashion to Nmap, but it performs the fingerprinting task by actively sending a small number of crafted network packets to a single TCP port.
-Xprobe2 [54] is another popular remote active OS fingerprinting tool, which relies primarily on different types of ICMP packets.
+TCP/IP header fingerprinting and any information related to application protocols are used to identify the underlying OS running on a remote host either actively or passively [33].
+As we explained in Section I, there are multiple existing tools for both the predominant active and passive OS fingerprinting approaches, where Nmap [34] is one of the most prominent open-source active fingerprinting tools.
+The work presented in [47], SYNSCAN, works in a similar fashion to Nmap, but it performs the fingerprinting task by actively sending a small number of crafted network packets to a single TCP port.
+Xprobe2 [55] is another popular remote active OS fingerprinting tool, which relies primarily on different types of ICMP packets.
 By actively sending a small number of User Datagram Protocol (UDP) and ICMP request packets to the remote target host, Xprobe2 triggers ICMP datagram responses.
-Xprobe2 uses a matrix-based fingerprint matching based on a statistical computation of scores for each analysis of potential remote OS detection.
-Since Xprobe2 also utilizes fuzzy fingerprinting with a signature database matching algorithm on the results as an alternative to Nmap, it means that if we make a lot of changes to the default TCP/IP stack parameters, the underlying OS will not be easily detected.
+Xprobe2 uses a fuzzy logic matching algorithm based on a statistical computation of scores for each test performed.
+Since Xprobe2 utilizes a simple fuzzy signature matching against the signature database, its detection accuracy is prone to small changes to the default TCP/IP stack parameters that might harden the detection of the underlying OS.
 However, Xprobe2 is more robust to small fingerprint variations as compared to Nmap.
+This is due to the fact that Nmap uses static rule matching while Xprobe2 enjoys more flexibility thanks to its fuzzy matching logic.

-As explained above the other OS fingerprinting tools, Ettercap [35] and p0f [55], have not been updated since 2011 and 2014 respectively to include variations of most widely used modern OSes.
+As explained above the other OS fingerprinting tools, Ettercap [36] and p0f [56], have not been updated since 2011 and 2014 respectively to include variations of most widely used modern OSes.
 For passive OS fingerprinting to be effective, we believe that the limitations of these fingerprinting tools need to be addressed.
-The work in [30] also demonstrates that the OS fingerprinting accuracy of the Ettercap and pOf signature databases is low and techniques to improve performance was proposed.
+The work in [31] also demonstrates that the OS fingerprinting accuracy of the Ettercap and p0f signature databases is low and techniques to improve performance was proposed.
 It presents rule-based machine learning classifiers capable of identifying 75 classes of OSes from TCP/IP packet headers found in the Ettercap database.
-They proposed a classifier technique using k-nearest neighbors (KNN) that returns an approximate first match for an OS from a fingerprint database.
-This counters the problem of classifying remote and local hosts as unknown if no exact match is found in the database [30].
-However, their evaluation yielded poor experimental results, rejecting as much as 84% of the test packets, while 44% of the accepted patterns were wrongly classified [30].
-The problems contributing to poor OS classification performance was believed to be caused by two main issues.
-The first reason is substitution errors due to multiple OSes with exactly the same fingerprint feature values.
+Lippmann et al. proposed a classifier technique using k-nearest neighbors (KNN) that returns an approximate first match for an OS from a fingerprint database.
+This counters the problem of classifying remote and local hosts as unknown if no exact match is found in the database [31].
+However, their evaluation yielded poor experimental results, rejecting as much as 84% of the test packets, while 44% of the accepted patterns were wrongly classified [31].
+The problems contributing to poor OS classification performance were believed to be caused by two main reasons.
+The first reason is substitution errors due to multiple OSes sharing exactly the same fingerprint feature values.
 The second reason for this poor OS classification performance is the high rejection rate caused by numerous unique feature values derived from the same OS.
-This error can only be reduced by combining the OS classes.
-After combining all the OS classes, the error percentage was reduced to 9.8% with not rejected packages.
-Beyond remote OS detection using TCP/IP network stacks, fingerprinting techniques have also been extended to be applied for remote device level fingerprinting [11].
+This error can only be reduced by combining OS classes.
+After combining all the OS classes, the error percentage was reduced to 9.8% with no rejected packets.
+It is worth mentioning that fingerprinting techniques have been also extended to remote device level fingerprinting [12], thus going beyond remote OS detection using TCP/IP network stacks.